 Market risk values acceptable for the Bank are set with account to the Bank's purposes and the allocation, starting from the level of risks acceptable for the Group.
-When setting acceptable risks, the following shall be considered:
+When setting acceptable risks, the following should be considered:

-- avoid concentration risk and risk of loss of liquidity in the markets, with the issuers and at the emissions.
-These risks are identified, monitored and managed with consideration of their absolute and relative size, as well as liquidity at normal and complicated market conditions; - ensure sustainable potential for reduction of the market risk which may occur due to certain events and the main risks.
-They are analysed via measures that include stress resistance of the Bank where progression of events under macroeconomic scenario or the scenario typical for commercial activity, is assessed; - control of percentage gaps and maximum size of foreign exchange positions; - ensure that the Bank's market activities are in line with its strategy; - ensure product complexity limitation via monitoring and recognition of risks existing for the Bank.
+- avoid concentration risk and risk of loss of liquidity in the markets, with the issuers and during the emissions.
+These risks are identified, monitored and managed with consideration of their absolute and relative sizes, as well as liquidity at normal and complicated market conditions; - ensure sustainable potential for reduction of the market risk which may occur due to certain events and the principal risks.
+They are analysed via measures that include stress resistance of the Bank where progression of events under macroeconomic scenario or the scenario typical for commercial activity is assessed; - control of interest gaps and maximum size of foreign exchange positions; - ensure that the Bank's market activities are in line with its strategy; - ensure product complexity limitation via monitoring and recognition of risks existing for the Bank.

-There is the limit calculation procedure approved in the Bank that involves a complex of inter-related actions aimed at calculation, assessment, monitoring and control over the effects of changes in the interest rate and currency rate to prevent and reduce losses that may occur at unfavourable changes.
+There is the limit calculation procedure approved in the Bank that involves a complex of inter-related actions aimed at calculation, assessment, monitoring and control over the effects of changes in the interest rates and foreign exchange rates to prevent and reduce losses that may occur in case of unfavourable changes.